dotlang/language/README.md

 >>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>><

 # Functions
-- You can use `=` to define function alias:
-`func a(x:int, y:int)->float = b` means a is same as b.
-Any call to a, will be redirected to b and b must have same signature as a.
 - All functions return something.
 If they don't, compiler will set their return type to `nothing`.
 - Function inputs are immutable.
 Only local variables can appear on the left side of `=`.
 - Note that when I call `process(myIntOrFloat)` with union, it implies that there must be functions for both int and union (or a func with union type).